Data Centers in Maine

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Maine provides a valuable sales tax exemption on eligible computer data center equipment.
-This incentive directly reduces the significant capital expenditure required when building out or refreshing IT infrastructure, improving the total cost of ownership.
+Tax Advantage For Data Centers: Maine provides a sales tax exemption on eligible computer data center equipment purchases.
+This incentive directly reduces the significant capital expenditure required when building out or refreshing IT infrastructure.

 Natural Disaster Risk

-Maine has a High natural disaster risk profile, with a FEMA National Risk Index score of 83.6 out of 100 as of September 2025.
-The primary risks to data center operations are severe winter storms (ice storms), river flooding, strong winds, and wildfires.
-While the overall score is high, careful site selection in areas with low flood risk and hardened facility construction can effectively mitigate these threats.
+Maine has a High natural disaster risk profile, with a FEMA National Risk Index score of 83.61 as of September 2025.
+While the overall score is high, the primary risks are often seasonal and can be mitigated with appropriate facility design and operational planning.